-Members enrolled in the BadgerCare Plus Standard Plan are eligible for enrollment in a BadgerCare Plus HMO (health maintenance organization).
+Members enrolled in BadgerCare Plus are eligible for enrollment in a BadgerCare Plus HMO (health maintenance organization).

 An individual who receives the TB-Only (Tuberculosis-Related Services-Only) benefit, SeniorCare, or Wisconsin Well Woman Medicaid cannot be enrolled in a BadgerCare Plus HMO.